 A nonprofit, educational organization whose mission is to promote and support creative and healthy lifestyles through high quality programs in health, physical education, recreation, dance and sport, and to provide members with professional development opportunities that increase knowledge, improve skills, and encourage sound professional practices.

 Select Health has created a great free physical education curriculum targeted for fourth grade classrooms.
 Step Express tracks students' progress as they journey across the state of Utah.
 The curriculum contains three main parts: fitness challenge, lesson plans, and physical education activities.

-Subscribe to be on our Physical Education Team!
-The team with receive e-mail notification about what is going on in Utah’s Health and Physical Education world with information about professional development opportunities, interesting articles, pertinent information, and curriculum resources.
+Subscribe to be on our Physical Education Team using the Utah Education Network (UEN) Mailing List!
+The team with receive e-mail notification about what is going on in Utah's Health and Physical Education world with information about professional development opportunities, interesting articles, pertinent information, and curriculum resources.